 Feral pigeons are the most problematic of the pest bird species largely due to their dependence on people to provide them with food and nesting sites.
 They are often described as "rats with wings".

-Once a pigeon acquires a mate (they are monogamous), one to three eggs are laid within 8-12 days.
+Once a pigeon acquires a mate (they are monogamous), one to two eggs are laid within 8-12 days.
 Eggs are incubated for 17-19 days and young are ready to leave the nest at 4-6 weeks.

 With up to 6 broods per year, large populations can develop in a relatively short period of time.